pragatipratishrutiswain/PID_10_Data-Migration-Process-and-Implementation/README.md

 - quality inconsistencies that only become apparent mid-project.
 These challenges multiply when working with legacy systems or when merging data from multiple sources.

-Below is practical guide for the data migration journey that involves actionable strategies: